atk4/core/docs/factory.rst

 On top of that, there are also namespaces to consider and quite often you would want to use
 \3rdparty\bootstrap\Button() instead of default button.

-Agile Core implements a mechanic to make that possible through using factory() method and specifying a seed argument::
+Agile Core implements a mechanism to make that possible through using factory() method and specifying a seed argument::

     $button = $this->factory(['Button', 'Label', 'icon'=>['book'], 'action'=>new Action(..)]);